LP2X0X/PROGRAMMING/Web Dev/2 - CSS/Fundamentals/Terms/Important/Inheritance.md

   - fundamental
 ---

-Here’s a clear breakdown of **inheritance in CSS** with definitions, examples, tips, and best practices:

----

 ### 🔹 **Definition**
 **Inheritance** in CSS is the mechanism where certain property values are **passed down** from a parent element to its child elements.